eborden/json-msg-pack/README.md

 ### Encoding/Decoding
 Previously we defined our data with `deriving (Generic)` utilizing the `DeriveGeneric` language extension.
 This will allow us to fall back to "generic" versions of functions if a library defines them.

 `Data.Aeson` defines default generic implementations for its encoding and decoding.
-So we only need to declare an instance.
+So we only need to declare an instance of `FromJSON` and `ToJSON`.

 ~~~ {.haskell}
 instance Aeson.FromJSON A